mozilla-releng/pulse-notify/README.md

 - plugins: notification routes for this task status
 - subject: notification subject
 - message: notification message
-- emails: emails to be notified for (ses and smtp plugins only)
+- emails: emails to be notified (for ses and smtp plugins only)
-- nicks: IRC nicknames to notify (irc plugin only)
+- nicks: IRC nicknames to notify (for irc plugin only)
+- channels: IRC channels to send a notification to (for irc plugin only)
+- ids: notify a 'name' based on a configuration in the service

 The fields subject and message are not required, a simple fallback message is enabled.
 Emails and nicks are also not necessary, the service will still try to notify regardless.
 Below is an example task definition: